Federal Aid & Withdrawal from All Classes | Federal Aid & Withdrawal from Some Classes |

 Notification

-Students will receive written and electronic notifications indicating the type and amount of aid returned to the U.S. Department of Education.
+Students will receive official written notification indicating the type and amount of aid returned to the U.S. Department of Education.

 Impact to Future Semester(s)